 The County Treasurer acts as the County's banker, receiving and disbursing all funds as provided by state law and county ordinances; providing for daily cash requirements of Bayfield County, and investing public funds not used for daily operations.
 The Treasurer's Office collects delinquent property or real estate taxes in Bayfield County's 28 municipalities as required by State Statutes.
 The County Treasurer also maintains property tax data that is accessible to the public at the Courthouse office.

-You can also browse old tax rolls for most municipalities from 1975-2005.
+You can also find old tax rolls online for most municipalities from 1970-2005.

 Property Tax Payments